tystar86/python_exercises/Tasks/data_structures.md

 ```

 #4.
->Write a Python program to get all values from an enum class.
+>Write a function to get all values from an enum class.

 **Expected Output:**
 ```